dyyu/outlook-inline-reply/README.md

     3. Find the add-in Inline Reply in the menu and click on "Reformat Email."

     4. You should see that there is a vertical blockquote bar before the email history.

+# Building and Running the Docker container image

+This is useful for production and developing on Linux

+1. Build the container.

+        docker build . --tag <name:tag>

+2. Start the container while binding the ports.

+        docker run -p 3000:3000 -e "WEBSITE_HOSTNAME=<hostname>" <name:tag>

+    where `<hostname>` is your host name (defaults to `localhost`)

+    *Cloud container apps, like the Azure Web App for Containers, may automatically detect the port (`3000`) and set the `WEBSITE_HOSTNAME` environment variable so this container can be successfully started without specifying the `-p` and `-e` arguments.*